wp-plugins/weekly-class-schedule/readme.txt

 You will find 'WC Schedule' menu in your WordPress admin panel.

-For basic usage, you can also have a look at the [plugin homepage](http://pulsarwebdesign.com/weekly-class-schedule).
+For basic usage, check the plugin options page or have a look at the [plugin homepage](http://pulsarwebdesign.com/weekly-class-schedule).

 For a demonstration visit [wcs.pulsarwebdesign.com/schedule](http://wcs.pulsarwebdesign.com/schedule).

 == Screenshots ==

-1. screenshot-1.png
+1. Schedule Management
-1. screenshot-2.png
+1. Color Customization
-1. screenshot-3.png
+1. Standard (vertical) Layout

-== Usage ==
-1. Use the classes page to add classes and class descriptions to the database.
-1. Use the instructors page to add instructors and instructor descriptions to the database.
-1. Use the WC Schedule page to add entries to the schedule.

-  ** NOTE **
-  You must have instructors and classes in the database in order to add entries to the schedule

 == Changelog ==
+= 2.0 =
+* The entire plugin has been re-written using MVC.
+* All reported issues (up to the release date) have been addressed (jQuery version, etc...).
+* See plugin description for a full list of features added in this release.

 = 1.2.5.2 =
 * Attempts to fix "Layout is Too Wide" issue for themes that are not using the #content div.
 * Fixed a small issue in the "Today's Classes" widget.